sondy91/vestramaximus/spec.md

 ### 4.1 Income & Expense Management

 - Manual Transaction Entry:
-  - Input fields for Date, Amount, Description/Payee, Category, and optional Notes.
+  - Input fields for Date, Signed Amount, Description/Payee, Category, and optional Notes.
-  - Explicitly mark transaction as either Income or Expense.
-  - Support marking transactions as "Cleared" vs. "Pending".
+  - A positive amount is an income entry; a negative amount is an expense entry.
 - Categorization System:
   - Allow users to create, edit, and delete custom expense and income categories.
   - Support creating subcategories within main categories for more granular tracking.